davidbrochart/bundle/README.md

 - memories: they are used to cache chunks of the host arrays in the FPGA before making operations on them, and write chunks of the result of these operations before copying them to the host DDR memory.
-- DDR <---> FPGA streamers: they handle data copy from the DDR memory to the FPGA memories (to get the function arguments) and from the FPGA memories to the DDR memory (to return the function results).
+- DDR <-> FPGA streamers: they handle data copy from the DDR memory to the FPGA memories (to get the function arguments) and from the FPGA memories to the DDR memory (to return the function results).
 - iterators: they stream data from FPGA memories, feed it to functions, and stream the function's result to another FPGA memory.
 - functions: they take data in and produce a result, e.g. the sum of two numbers.

-- a crossbar: it is the central piece which connects iterators to memories and functions.
+Streamers, iterators and functions can connect to any memory, but the hardware doesn't have a clue what it is doing: it is just a bundle of wires.
+All the knowledge comes from the software, which maps a high-level expression down to low-level basic operations.

 The software is responsible for orchestrating the evaluation of an expression, e.g. `a * b + c`.
-It breaks down the expression into a sequence of operations (here `tmp = a * b` then `tmp + c`).
+It breaks down the expression into a sequence of functions (here `tmp = a * b` then `tmp + c`).
 It allocates FPGA memory for the evaluation, copies chunks of the data from the host DDR memory to the FPGA memory, schedules operations, and copies back the result to the host DDR memory.